 The dual forces of an aging population and increasing pressure to shift patients to lower-cost settings mean post-acute settings are seeing increasing patient acuity and complexity.
 Frontline staff may resist this challenge, at least partly because of their own worry about safely caring for these patients.

-They want to deliver good care but fear their skills are’t sufficient, or believe a more-acute patient should be treated in a higher-acuity setting.
+They want to deliver good care but fear their skills aren’t sufficient, or believe a more-acute patient should be treated in a higher-acuity setting.

-The key to ensuring safe care is to upskill clinicians, teaching them to care for these complex patients and increasing their self-confidence in their ability to do so.
+The key to ensuring safe care is to upskill clinicians, teaching them to care for these complex patients, increasing their self-confidence in their ability to do so.